Shifted HSS solvers for the indefinite Helmholtz equation: Numerical examples

 Also in Tables \ref{tab:primal:hss-direct-its} and \ref{tab:mixed:hss-direct-its} are the total number of HSS iterations across all outer iterations.
-Although for $\theta=1/2$ the number of outer iterations increases with $k$, they do so at a rate of roughly $\mathcal{O}(k^{1/2})$, at least for the range of $k$ tested.
-This means that, in practice, the total number of HSS iterations across all outer iterations for $\theta=1/2$ is not much worse than the total number for $\theta=1$ (and in a couple of instances actually slightly better), even though our theory does not provide any guarantees for this case.
+Although for $\theta=1/2$ the number of outer iterations increases with $k$, with FGMRES they do so at a rate of roughly $\mathcal{O}(k^{1/2})$, at least for the range of $k$ tested.
+This means that, in practice, the total number of HSS iterations across all outer FGMRES iterations for $\theta=1/2$ is not much worse than the total number for $\theta=1$ (and in a couple of instances actually slightly better), even though our theory does not provide any guarantees for this case.
 On the other hand, for $\theta=3/2$ the rate at which the number of outer iterations decreases with $k$ is not fast enough to counteract the growth in the number of HSS iterations per outer iteration, so the total number of HSS iterations is significantly higher than for $\theta=1/2$ or $\theta=1$.

-The measured average convergence rate of the HSS iterations as an approximation to the shifted operator with $\theta=1$ is shown in Table \ref{tab:hss-direct-rate}, and compared to the theoretical bounds in Propositions \ref{prop:hss mixed} and \ref{prop:hss primal}, respectively.
+The measured average convergence rate of the HSS iterations as an approximation to the shifted operator \(A_{\hat{\delta}}\) with $\theta=1$ is shown in Table \ref{tab:hss-direct-rate}, and compared to the theoretical bounds in Propositions \ref{prop:hss primal} and \ref{prop:hss mixed}, respectively.
 We see that the bounds are very tight in all cases.
-Note that the bounds in Propositions \ref{prop:hss mixed} and \ref{prop:hss primal} apply to the \textit{error} contraction rates but the results in Table \ref{tab:hss-direct-rate} are the \textit{residual} contraction rates, which is what is available during the iterations, although the bounds appear to apply just as well to the residual.
-Finally, Table \ref{tab:shift-direct-rate} shows the measured average convergence rate of the outer Krylov method in the case of $\theta=1$.
-We again see asymptotically $k$-independent stable convergence rates with increasing $k$.
+Note that the bounds in Propositions \ref{prop:hss primal} and \ref{prop:hss mixed} apply to the \textit{error} contraction rates but the results in Table \ref{tab:hss-direct-rate} are the \textit{residual} contraction rates, which is what is available during the iterations, although the bounds appear to apply just as well to the residual.
+Finally, Tables \ref{tab:shift-direct-rate-richardson} and \ref{tab:shift-direct-rate} show the measured average convergence rate of the outer iterations in the case of $\theta=1$.
+We again see asymptotically $k$-independent stable convergence rates with increasing $k$ for both the Richardson and FGMRES iterations.